rust-lang-nursery/rust-cookbook/src/basics.md

 [![rand-badge]][rand] [![cat-science-badge]][cat-science]

 A tuple `(i32, bool, f64)` and variable of user defined type `Point` are randomly generated.
-In order to alow random generation of `Point` it needs to implement the [`rand::Rand`] trait.
+In order to allow random generation of `Point` it needs to implement the [`rand::Rand`] trait.

 ```rust